Kaiserstuhl (Baden-Württemberg): General

 The Kaiserstuhl is one of the warmest regions in Germany.
-Its location in the southwestern corner of Germany and the protection of the mountains give it a subtropical microclimate, which is influenced mostly by air from the western Mediterranean Sea blowing through the Burgundische Pforte.
+Its location in the southwestern corner of Germany and the protection of the mountains give it a warm microclimate, which is influenced mostly by air from the western Mediterranean Sea blowing through the Burgundian Gate.
 Atlantic air masses can raise the temperatures especially in winter as well, while the surrounding mountains are able to hold most of the precipitation away from Kaiserstuhl.
-This is why the Region features nearly 2,100 sunshine hours and only around 500 liters of precipitation a year, while the nearby Black Forest has levels up to 2,000 liters a year.
+This is why the Region features nearly 2,100 sunshine hours and only around 500 milliliters of precipitation a year, while the nearby Black Forest has levels up to 2,000 milliliters a year.

 Winters are short and mild, although light night frost can occur especially in January.
 Days are mostly cool to mild with changeable weather and, in the recent years, with a tendency to more precipitation during this period.
 Snow is very rare and concentrates mostly on the higher regions if it occurs.